MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 The **out** parameter of the **Query** method on the executor is used to enumerate the results when the await returns in the **queryResult** variable.
 The type of this variable indicates that the result is a read-only list of product category entities that can conveniently be enumerated.

-Note, that in the simple examples we are showing here, there is rarely any need to do several things at once, but for more realistic scenarios it may be useful to do many things in one ExecuteAsync() call, i.e. within a single transaction.
-To accomplish that you can add any number of things to the executor before execution.
+Note, that in the simple examples shown here, there is rarely a need to do several things at the same time.
+However for more realistic scenarios, it may be useful to do many things in one ExecuteAsync() call, i.e. within a single transaction.
+To do that, you can add any number of things to the executor before execution.

 ```cs
 var executor = client.CreateRelationalBatchExecuter(RelationalBatchExecutionMode.Transactional);